logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 Tutorials
 ---------
+* `Bash <https://astrobiomike.github.io/unix/>`_ : Bash is how you will interact with most of our computers, including the Linux machines in the offices as well as the supercomputing environments that we use for our simulations.
+Becoming comfortable with the command line interface is a skill that will improve the ease and efficiency of your work - yet it is, in essence, a rote learning exercise.
+The best way to improve is experience, so try to do as much as you can through the terminal!
+The linked website (`Unix Crash Course <https://astrobiomike.github.io/unix/>`_) gives a great overview of Unix and Bash and this `cheatsheet for unix <https://cf-my.sharepoint.com/:b:/g/personal/logsdaila_cardiff_ac_uk/EeGuxkwHZo9Hr0YTButYV2EBgJAUQHXqDX233CRwkeVZeQ?e=ygg3Ce>`_ lists most of the commands in a handy reference format.
+You will also need a text editor to interact with files in the terminal, for which there are a number of options available.
+The simplest is `Nano <https://astrobiomike.github.io/unix/working-with-files-and-dirs>`_, however for a more feature rich experience try `Emacs <https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf>`_ or `vi <https://cf-my.sharepoint.com/:b:/g/personal/logsdaila_cardiff_ac_uk/EavqhTVWKvZPp4RApo2FCVABGVwsEApkDPamFXf-Owu-RQ?e=Z3LWJ6>`_.

 * `Python <https://www.python.org>`_ : Our main working environment.
 There are loads of tutorials out there, examples are (running from least to most interactive):

   * `Python 3 Official Documentation <https://docs.python.org/3/tutorial/>`_